snhilde/dwm-statusbar/README.md

 5. If there are no tasks but there is another project, it is printed with a separating "|".
 6. No more than three lines are ever concatenated and printed (max one task and one subtask).

-Are we having fun yet?

 #### Log status ####
 I keep my error logs for dwm and DWM StatusBar in a `.logs` directory in my home folder.
 This part of the program checks if there are errors in either log file and displays a message to check the log(s) if there are.
 To quiet the message, run `echo > /path/to/logfile` to reset the log.

-Now we're warming up

 #### Weather (current and forecast) ####
 I might get rid of this section soon.
 I made it more for a learning opportunity than to get much-needed value.
 Let's be real; we all use our phones to check the weather.
 This function gets weather data for your location and outputs the current temp and highs/lows for the rest of the day and the next three days.
 If there is a forecast for rain, the day gets highlighted.
 There is no functionality yet for other major weather patterns.
 Sorry, Russia.

 To get data for your location, you will need to find your city's ID [here](https://openweathermap.org/appid).
 While you're there, also study up on getting your own free API key.
 You're not using mine.
 Your city ID will go in the header for the macro `LOCATION`, and the API key will go in the macro `KEY`.

-This is where it gets real

 #### Backup status ####
 This one is a whole other beast.
-I won't feel bad at all if you decide to leave it out (by removing the function calls in `init()` and `loop()`).
-We're all friends here.
+I won't feel bad at all if you decide to leave it out (by modifying config.h).

 If you do leave it in, you will need to customize the function heavily.
 My script creates a backup, encrypts it, and uploads it to a server, and prints each of those steps into a log file.
-The function parses that file for those strings or error codes like this:
+This function parses that file for those strings or error codes like this:
 1. If the contents of the file are digits, then it parses the number for an error code in `parse_error_code(int code)`.
 That code is converted into an error message and printed to the bar.
 2. If the contents of the file are digits but not an error code, then it must be the time in seconds since the epoch when the backup was completed.
 This number is calculated against the current time to get the time elapsed and printed accordingly.
 3. If the contents of the file are not digits, then the string is printed straight to the bar.

 To customize this function, you will want to update the error codes of your backup script, chiefly.

-**Nice work**

 ## Macros ##
+If things are not working well, this should be the first place you visit.

 Because computers differ, there are a few things that you must configure before running DWM StatusBar.
 All values and options are contained in the header file.
 Let's walk through them:
 - - - -